jaytimm/textpress/README.md

 Start each point with "BIDENOMICS" in all caps.

+Move from MACRO to MICRO.

 Provide the response in JSON array format.
 JSON array should include TEN key-response pairs.
 A simple, incomplete example below:

 [{"Point_number": "1", "Point": "Example summary"},